Tran has a lot of knowledge about movies and is eager to share!

 In our case, the aspect being ignored is the newspaper.
 It is a trivial piece of information that unless being pointed out by the character in the show, the viewer would not have given it any importance.
 And that is the exact reason why moviemakers have been able to use the same prop over and over again.

 Where Did This Newspaper Come From?

 Digging a little deeper, I found that the paper came from a small American prop company called The Earl Hays Press in California, one of the oldest newspaper prop manufacturers.
-They also specialize in creating custom product design and packaging for movie productions, those including newspapers, books, magazines, posters, signs, cans and bottles, product labels and so on.
-Despite a lacklustre online presence, you can still find the newspaper under the relevant category.
+They also specialize in creating custom product design and packaging for movie productions, including newspapers, books, magazines, posters, signs, cans and bottles, product labels, and so on.
+Despite a lackluster online presence, you can still find the newspaper under the relevant category.

 Read More From Reelrundown